htnghia/dev-ops-lab/README.md

 # docker-lab
-A place to study docker, also for build docker image, compose to install dev tools
+A place to study dev ops